rks101/egnet/README.md

 ## HTTP versions

 HTTP is an application layer protocol that runs the internet (The World Wide Web).
-Hypertext docs include hyperlinks to other resources on the web that can be accessed by clicking.
+Hypertext docs include hyperlinks to other resources on the web pages/apps that can be accessed by clicking often using a mouse/trackpad or, these days, touch/tap on mobile devices.

 HTTP Versions over the years:

 **HTTP/0.9**: First attempt (in 1991) to transfer generic resources using GET method only and resource path: e.g. GET /index.html
 **HTTP/1.0**: In 1996, added [status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) (200=Success, 301=Resource Moved, 404=Resource not found, 500=Internal server error), PUT and HEAD methods, HTTP headers (Content-* , Accept-*)
 **HTTP/1.1**: In 1997, added a Persistent Connection to allow multiple request/response pairs execution on the same connection without opening new connections each time, added PUT, DELETE methods, added Host header (useful for proxies)
-**HTTP/2**: In 2015, allowed the asynchronous execution of request and response pairs over a single connection (multiplexing), added auto GZip compression, switched from a text-based protocol to a binary protocol, use HTTP over TLS (HTTPS) always
+**HTTP/2**: In 2015, allowed the asynchronous execution of request and response pairs over a single connection (multiplexing), added auto GZip compression, switched from a text-based protocol to a binary protocol, uses HTTP over TLS (HTTPS) always
 **HTTP/3**: In IETF Draft status.
-Built on QUIC (Quick UDP Internet Connections) instead of TCP to allow quick handshake and to handle latency issues for slow connections
+Built on QUIC (Quick UDP Internet Connections) instead of TCP to allow quick handshake and to handle latency issues for slow connections.
+No more HTTP or HTTPS and redirects; every connection is encrypted.

 Reference: [HTTP/0.9 from scratch](https://kmcd.dev/posts/http0.9-from-scratch/)
 [HTTP versions](https://www.baeldung.com/cs/http-versions)